jkroso/equals/Readme.md

 ## Contributing
 As with all my work this is both a work in progress and a thought in progress.
 Feel free to chip in in any way you can.
+Optimisations are welcome so long as they are supported with benchmarks.

 ## Release History
 _(Nothing yet)_